-The Company's interest rate risk arises from long-term borrowings.
+The Company's interest rate risk arises from short-term and long-term borrowings.
 Borrowings at variable rates expose the Company to cash flow interest rate risk.
 Borrowings at fixed rates expose the Company to fair value interest rate risk on t its borrowings.
 Management's policy is to maintain financing mainly at fixed interest rates.
-The Company considers that the fair value interest rate risk is not material because the interest rates of its financing contracts are similar to those available to the Company in the market for similar financial instruments.
+The Company considers that the interest rate risk on the fair value of its short-term loans is not material because the interest rates of its financing contracts are similar to those available to the Company in the market for similar financial instruments; in the case of long-term borrowings, the Company assumes this risk.

-At December 31, 2019 and 2018 the Company maintains all of its debt to finance its operations and construction in PMRT at fixed rates according to the following: i) bullet bonds, interest are paid on a semi-annual basis from December 2017 at rates of 4.750% and 5.625% and maturity in s 2032 and 2047, respectively; ii) CESCE loan at a rate of 3.285%, interest is payable on a semi-annual basis from May 2019 and maturity in 2031 and (iii) bank loans without short-term guarantees in Peruvian soles at rates between 2.20% and 3.35%, and US dollars at rates between 0.99% and 1.75% and, (iv) financial lease liabilities at rates between 0.41% and 0.45%.
+At December 31, 2020 and 2019 the Company maintains all of its debt to finance its operations and construction in PMRT at fixed rates according to the following: i) bullet bonds, interest are paid on a semi-annual basis from December 2017 at rates of 4.750% and 5.625% and maturity in s 2032 and 2047, respectively; ii) CESCE loan at a rate of 3.285%, interest is payable on a semi-annual basis from May 2019 and maturity in 2031 and (iii) bank loans without short-term guarantees in Peruvian soles at rates between 0.74% and 1.75% and U.S. dollars at rates between 0.24% and 1.95%; (iv) financial lease liabilities at rates between 0.41% and 0.45%.